RBMK: Control rods

 The numbers in the image indicate the position of the respective control rods (insertion depth in centimetres) at 01:22:30, 78 seconds before the reactor exploded.

 The majority of the reactor control rods are inserted from above; 24 shortened rods are inserted from below and are used to augment the axial power distribution control of the core.
 With the exception of 12 automatic rods, the control rods have a 4.5 m long graphite section at the end, separated by a 1.25 m long telescope (which creates a water-filled space between the graphite and the absorber), and a boron carbide neutron absorber section.
 The role of the graphite section, known as "displacer", is to enhance the difference between the neutron flux attenuation levels of inserted and retracted rods, as the graphite displaces water that would otherwise act as a neutron absorber, although much weaker than boron carbide.
 A control rod channel filled with graphite absorbs fewer neutrons than when filled with water, so the difference between inserted and retracted control rod is increased.

 When the control rod is fully retracted, the graphite displacer is located in the middle of the core height, with 1.25 m of water at each of its ends.
-The displacement of water in the lower 1.25 m of the core as the rod moves down could cause a local increase of reactivity in the bottom of the core as the graphite part of the control rod passes that section.
+The displacement of neutron-absorbing water as the rod moves down could cause a local increase of reactivity in the bottom of the core as the graphite part of the control rod passes that section.
 This "positive scram" effect was discovered in 1983 at the Ignalina Nuclear Power Plant.
 The control rod channels are cooled by an independent water circuit and kept at 40–70 °C.

 The narrow space between the rod and its channel hinders water flow around the rods during their movement and acts as a fluid damper, which is the primary cause of their slow insertion time (nominally 18–21 seconds for the reactor control and protection system rods, or about 0.4 m/s).
 After the Chernobyl disaster, the control rod servos on other RBMK reactors were exchanged to allow faster rod movements, and even faster movement was achieved by cooling of the control rod channels by a thin layer of water between an inner jacket and the Zircaloy tube of the channel while letting the rods themselves move in gas.

 The division of the control rods between manual and emergency protection groups was arbitrary; the rods could be reassigned from one system to another during reactor operation without technical or organizational problems.

 Additional static boron-based absorbers are inserted into the core when it is loaded with fresh fuel.
 About 240 absorbers are added during initial core loading.
 These absorbers are gradually removed with increasing burnup.
 The reactor's void coefficient depends on the core content; it ranges from negative with all the initial absorbers to positive when they are all removed.

 The normal reactivity margin is 43–48 control rods.